 Tubal factors account for 25% of all causes of subfertility.
-Normal tubal function is important for conception.
+A Normal tubal function is important for conception.
 Tubal disorders (block / abnormal function) can block an egg from entering or traveling down the fallopian tube to meet the sperm, preventing fertilization.
 Pelvic infections and sexually transmitted infections damage the tube.

-Tubal disorders can be diagnosed using various tests like Hysterosalpingography (HSG), Saline sonography, Laparoscopy with chromotubation (dye test).
+Tubal disorders can be diagnosed using various tests like Hysterosalpingography (HSG), Saline sonography, Laparoscopy with Chromotubation (dye test).

 What is Hydrosalpinx?

 Hydrosalpinx is a fallopian tube that is filled with fluid.
 It is caused by an injury to the end of the tube, which causes the end to close.
 Glands within the tube produce a watery fluid that collects within the tube and produces swelling.
 It is one of the common tubal factors for infertility